2 Euclidean Geometry

 of the opposite interior angles.

-This is not a numerical sum, though for familiarity’s sake we’ll
+This is not a numerical sum, though for the sake of familiarity we’ll

-In the picture we’ve labelled angles as Greek letters for clarity.
+In the picture we’ve labelled angles with Greek letters for clarity.

 The result amounts to showing that